 There’s also the option of a summary dissolution, a simplified divorce process.
 To qualify for a summary dissolution, a couple must meet the following criteria:

-• Own less than $47,000 separate property each (property owned before marriage, obtained as a gift or through inheritance, acquired after you’ve been separated but before you get divorced or listed as separate property in a prenuptial agreement)
+- Own less than $47,000 worth of separate property each (property owned before marriage, obtained as a gift or through inheritance, acquired after you’ve been separated but before you get divorced, or listed as separate property in a prenuptial agreement)

 How to Split Up Assets During a Divorce in California

-One important thing to note if you’ve lived in a non-community property state at any point during your marriage: California will treat any property that would have been considered community property had you been living in California at the time as community property for the purpose of a divorce in the state.
+If you’ve lived in a non-community property state at any point during your marriage, California will treat any property that would have been considered community property had you been living in California at the time as community property for the purpose of a divorce in the state.

-If you have assets or property that you owned before your marriage, or if you receive a gift or inheritance during your marriage, that is separate property and is owned only by you.
-Purchases made with separate property are also separate property.
-For instance, if you inherit $10,000 from your grandmother’s estate and use that to buy something, the purchase is separate property even if you bought it during your marriage.
+If you have assets or property that you owned before your marriage, or if you receive a gift or inheritance during your marriage, that property is considered separate and is owned only by you.
+Purchases made with separate funds are also separate property.
+For instance, if you inherit $10,000 from your grandmother’s estate, and use it to buy something, the purchase is separate property, even if you bought it during your marriage.

 How to Divide Property in California After Divorce

-There are three basic options for dividing property:
+There are three primary methods for dividing property:

-The couple can also choose to retain joint property after the divorce.
-This is sometimes a solution when both spouses want their children to stay in the family home.
+In some cases, couples may choose to retain joint ownership of certain assets post-divorce.
+This arrangement is sometimes used when both spouses want their children to continue living in the family home.

 How to Manage Child Support and Alimony Under California Divorce Laws